Work with a utility network

 Manage subnetworks

 The management of paths allows organizations to optimize the delivery of resources and track the status of a network.
 In a utility network, paths are referred to as subnetworks.
-A single subnetwork can be used to model such things as a circuit in an electric network, a zone in a gas and water network, or a trunk line in a sewer network.
+A single subnetwork can be used to model, for example, a circuit in an electric network, a zone in a gas and water network, or a trunk line in a sewer network.
 The way a utility network is designed determines the network's structure or topology, the flow direction of the network commodity, the definition or composition of tiers and subnetworks, and what information is stored about subnetworks.

 To learn more about managing subnetworks and structuring your utility network, see Network management and Architecture.